fasiha/ebisu/README.md

 Under the hood, though, it uses a simple and powerful statistical model of forgetting.
 It’s recommendations are backed by principled application of Bayesian statistics.

-Because of this, Ebisu allows you to ask, at any given moment, “what is the probability that the student has forgotten this fact?”, and it will respond with a percentage.
+Because of this, Ebisu allows you to ask, at any given moment, “what is the probability that the student has forgotten this fact?”, and it responds with a percentage.
+Furthermore, Ebisu gives a *confidence interval* around that percentage, giving you an estimate of how sure it is about about its recall score (kind of a “probability about my estimated probability of recall”—meta).

+This opens the way for quiz applications to move away from “daily review piles” caused by scheduling algorithms that expect the student to review all the facts scheduled for that day.
+For instance, a student might have only five minutes to study today—an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.
+Apps can also provide an infinite stream of quizzes (nightmare!) for students cramming: Ebisu intelligently updates its estimate of memory even when over-reviewing.

+Currently, this library comes with a Python implementation, as well as detailed mathematical notes.
+I plan on porting the algorithm to at least:

+- a JavaScript or compiled-to-JavaScript language for browser usage, and
+- PostgreSQL for use in that SQL database.

-## Comparisons
+## How it works

-Some words on how Ebisu is different from some of the other scheduling schemes I’ve used before, e.g.,
+There are many scheduling schemes, e.g.,

 - [Anki](https://apps.ankiweb.net/), an open-source Python flashcard app (and a closed-source mobile app),
 - the [SuperMemo](https://www.supermemo.com/help/smalg.htm) family of algorithms (Anki’s is a derivative of SM-2),